-This chapter introduces modular forms and congruence subgroups, which are central objects in this book.
+In this chapter we define modular forms, which are the central object of study in this book.
 We first introduce the upper half plane and the group $SL_2(\mathbb{Z})$ , then recall some definitions from complex analysis.
 Next we define modular forms of level 1 followed by modular forms of general level.
 In Section 1.4 we discuss some of what is known about congruence subgroups and explain a simple way to compute generators for them and determine element membership.
-Section 1.5 lists applications of modular forms.
+Section 1.5 contains a list of examples of applications of modular forms.

-We assume familiarity with basic number theory, group theory, and complex analysis.
-For a deeper understanding of modular forms, the reader is urged to consult the standard books in the field, e.g., [Lan95, Ser73b, DI95, Miy89, Shi94, Kob84].
+This chapter assumes familiarity with basic number theory, group theory, and complex analysis.
+It should be viewed as a review of the basics of modular forms.
+For deeper understanding, the reader is urged to consult the standard books in the field, e.g., [Lan95, Ser73b, DI95, Miy89, Shi94, Kob84].
 See also [DS05], which is an excellent first introduction to the theoretical foundations of modular forms.